-Many new food truck entrepreneurs try to keep their existing job until their food truck is established and begins generating enough income to pay the bills.
+Although it isn’t the majority of new food trucks, many new food truck entrepreneurs try to keep their existing job until their food truck is established and begins generating enough income.
 The problem with this philosophy is that starting your food truck business before you quit your job isn’t easy.

-While you juggle your existing job and your new mobile food business, keep these points in mind:
+If you are still employed and and starting a food truck, while you juggle your existing job and your new mobile food business, keep these points in mind.

 Put Your Existing Job First